renderedtext/semctl/README.md

 **Example usage**:

-  - `python semctl.py promote "Production deployment"`
+  - `semctl promote "Production deployment"` -
     Triggers a `Production deployment` promotion of a pipeline with id from the `SEMAPHORE_PIPELINE_ID` environment variable.
     The promotion will be successfully triggered only if the parent pipeline has passed because the `override` flag is not given.

-  - `python semctl.py promote -o "Production deployment"` Triggers a `Production deployment` promotion of a pipeline with id from the `SEMAPHORE_PIPELINE_ID` environment variable.
+  - `semctl promote -o "Production deployment"` - Triggers a `Production deployment` promotion of a pipeline with id from the `SEMAPHORE_PIPELINE_ID` environment variable.
     The promotion will be triggered regardless of the status of the parent pipeline because the `override` flag is present.

-  - `python semctl.py promote -p <pipeline_id> "Production deployment"`
+  - `semctl promote -p <pipeline_id> "Production deployment"` -
     Triggers a `Production deployment` promotion of a pipeline with the given id.
     The promotion will be successfully triggered only if the parent pipeline has passed because the `override` flag is not given.